TV has been responsible for a number of myths surrounding children law and child custody. We unravel some of the most common myths.

 I watched the BBC’s new Silent Witness last night.
-Whilst I marvelled at what the team of forensic pathologists and scientists could do with a tiny piece of evidence I despaired at the TV family Court room scenes depicting a barrister representing a father in a ‘’custody’’ battle.
+Whilst I marveled at what the team of forensic pathologists and scientists could do with a tiny piece of evidence I despaired at the TV family Court room scenes depicting a barrister representing a father in a ‘’custody’’ battle.

 No doubt those with physics degrees will question some of the science screen writing and the speed in which DNA results are obtained and the villain captured.
-However as a family lawyer I focussed on the accuracy of the family Court room scenes.
+However as a family lawyer I focused on the accuracy of the family Court room scenes.
 One of the victims, a barrister, was arguing for ‘’joint custody’’ for his client as he ‘‘deserved’’ it.
 The screen writing made me sit up as it has been many years since the legal concept of ‘’custody’’ has been abolished.

 Child custody orders stopped being made in the late 1980s and were replaced with what were called ‘’residence’’ and ‘’contact’’ orders.
 Family law doesn’t stand still and to move with the times children law was changed again to introduce ‘’children arrangement’’ orders.